 Any portable hard drive, SSD or even a flash drive will let you transport, store and backup files.
 But getting the best external hard drive or best external SSD for your storage needs is important.
 A portable hard drive or SSD is a do-it-all storage wallet, a pocketable device that can carry huge files (or lots of small ones) between PCs, Macs and phones, back up important data, offload footage from your DSLR or

 drone while on the go, and more.

-But with dozens of models on the market, how do you know which to buy?
-And should you opt for a faster, more rugged (and more-expensive) external SSD instead instead of a hard drive made up of fragile moving parts?
-To help you choose the best portable external drive for your needs, we thoroughly test and review key drives and publish our list of specific recommendations on this page.
+But with dozens of external drives available, how do you know which is the right external drive to buy?
+Should you opt for a speedier, more rugged (and more expensive) external SSD instead of a portable hard drive made up of comparatively fragile spinning platters?
+To help you pick the best portable external drive for your needs, we meticulously test and review dozens of drives as they become available and publish our list of specific recommendations of the best portable SSDs and hard drives on this page.

 When shopping for an external drive or SSD, consider the following:

 - Portable Hard Drive or SSD?
 Drives that have spinning storage platters inside are very affordable, with 1TB models often selling for under $50 (£40).
 But they’re also much slower and more fragile than solid-state drives.
 If you don’t need terabytes of storage and you often travel with your drive, a portable SSD is worth paying extra for.
 A portable SSD will also be much faster at reading and writing lots of data.
 But if you need cavernous amounts of external storage, a hard drive is a better option for most, as multi-terabyte external SSDs sell for several hundred dollars, but 4TB portable hard drives can sell for under $100 (£90).